AmSECT Announces Collaboration with

 “Currently, few opportunities exist for perfusionists to know how they are doing”, says Kenny Shann, AmSECT’s President.
 “Partnering with the PERForm registry is a long time coming.
 We are in an era of unprecedented attention concerning quality assessment and improvement.
 As a profession, it is clear we need an understanding of how our management of patients on cardiopulmonary bypass contributes to the overall quality of care for patients undergoing cardiac surgery.
 Our partnership with the PERForm registry will provide an unprecedented set of opportunities to assess and improve every center’s quality and enhance patient safety.”

 "For the past 7 years, the PERForm registry has seen tremendous growth," said Donald S. Likosky, Ph.D., Associate Professor of Cardiac Surgery at the University of Michigan, and the PERForm Registry Director.
 "This collaboration with AmSECT will ensure that the PERForm Registry will be more visible within the larger perfusion community.
-Our goal is to assist cardiac surgical teams around the world with opportunities for improving their center’s quality of care that could otherwise not have been possible."
+Our goal is to assist cardiac surgical teams around the world with opportunities for improving their center’s quality of care that

 The American Society of ExtraCorporeal Technology was founded in 1964 with the belief that members of the then-new allied health field could best serve their profession by sharing their thoughts and experiences.
 Today AmSECT has over 2,000 members throughout the world and is dedicated to promoting the profession.